MrCocoNuat/tiny-chess-960/guide.md

 A barely contained vengeful energy is sealed in this scroll.
 Unleashing it damages every monster for the adventurer's missing health, but also leaves the adventurer unable to act at all for some time.
 ```
 EFF: MONSTER HARM (MAXHP - HP) RNG: 9

 EFF: STUN
 DURATION: 4
 ```

 #### Scroll of Rage
 The roaring incantation on this scroll warps the mind of monsters that hear it.
-Anyone in earshot will be driven amok and begin attacking targets without regard for allegiance, and anything else will instead be drawn to this location by the havoc.
+Any monster in earshot will be driven amok and begin attacking targets without regard for allegiance, and anything else will instead be drawn to this location by the havoc.
 ```
+EFF: AMOK RNG: 5
 DURATION: 20
 ```

 #### Scroll of Terror
 The shriek recorded on this scroll instills incredible fear into monsters that hear it, causing them to try to flee from its source as fast as possible.
 Pain from taking damage will shorten the duration of this fear, though.
 ```
+EFF: FEAR RNG: 5
 DURATION: 20
 ```